criteo/cypress-utils-criteo/README.md

 ### no-open-mat-snack-bar

 Ensures there is no remaining snack bar open once a test ends: it could cover some components in the following tests, prevent Cypress from interacting with them, and make the tests fail.

+## Material interactions

+### Snackbar

+Allows to easily check the status of a snackbar

 ## Development